jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2023-11-24-profiling-development.markdown

 * Opinions for future profiler development choices
 * Pre-rebuttal to reviewers :) (just kidding, somewhat)

-To be honest, I'm not sure who my target audience is for this blog post.
-Tool developers may find it interesting.
-I think practitioners may also find the information useful for illuminating why profilers are the way they are.
+I think practitioners may find this post useful for illuminating why profilers are the way they are.
 Hopefully, you'll at least learn something about taxonomic profiling.

-_Note: I am a computational biologist with some opinions.
-In particular, I’m not a microbiologist nor a definitive source.
-I’m open to feedback and opinions, especially if I say something wrong about your tool._
+_Note: I’m open to feedback and opinions, especially if I say something wrong about your tool._

 ## Problem 1 - NCBI resource usability for metagenomic databases